ChrisW09/citi_bike_user_prediction/README.md

 #### -- Project Status: [Active]

 ## Project Objective
-The Objective of this project is to visualize the New York Citi Bike Share data and to classify the users under the category Subscriber and Customer.
+The Objective of this project is to predict the type of User (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member) based on trip duration.
+We will also try to predict whether a customer would be a potential subscriber based on the frequency of trips and trip durations.

 ### Methods Used
 * Exploratory Data Analysis
 * Data Preprocessing
 * Feature Engineering